 A change of the business address must be registered with the registry court.
 You should only do this if the company can already be reached by post at the new address.

-To prepare the application we need the name of the company, the new address and the personal data of the managing director who will sign the application before the notary (in a number authorised to represent the company) and a telephone number of the managing director.
+To prepare the application we need by e-mail the name of the company, the new address and the personal data of the managing director who will sign the application before the notary (in a number authorised to represent the company) and a telephone number of the managing director.

 Both the transfer of shares (assignment) and the obligation to make such a transfer (e.g. in the context of a sale or a gift) must be notarised.
 You should check in advance whether your articles of association provide for pre-emption rights or other restrictions on the disposal of shares.